 In addition to the boarder's daily charge, all meals provided by the hospital are an additional charge of \$7.50 per meal.
 No concession rates are available.

 All boarders must complete a boarder's registration form at admission and must be over the age of 18.

-All boarders' payments and meals must be paid at admissions daily.
+All boarders' payments and meals will be charged on invoice.